stardog-union/stardog-blog/content/posts/stardog4-whats-coming.md

 ## What's Next?

-In the 4.1 we'll integrate Pelorus, a faceted graph browser, into the Stardog Web Console.
-In the rest of the 4.x release cycle we'll focus on scaling from gigabyte to petabyte graphs, HDFS integration, SPARQL performance, and refinement of existing capabilities.
+In the 4.1 we'll release [Pelorus](http://nasa.clarkparsia.com/)---our faceted graph browser---integrated into the Stardog Web Console.
+Then in the remainder of the 4.x release cycle we'll focus on scalability, HDFS integration, SPARQL performance, and refinement of existing capabilities.

 **[Download Stardog today](http://stardog.com/) to start your free 30-day evaluation.**